by Lorie of Reading Confetti

 7. I Can Read with My Eyes Shut by Dr. Suess- Read the reviews of this book on Amazon, and you’ll get lots of opinions about the message in the book – it’s about the importance of sight, it’s meant to get children to memorize books, it’s about how you see much more of the world with your eyes shut.
 My personal opinion is that it’s about how reading opens up the world around you.
 Whatever the message, it’s classic Suess with silly rhymes and fun illustrations.

 8. Book Book Book by Deborah Bruss – The farm animals are bored when the children go back to school so they head to town to find something to do.
 One by one they head into the library, but the librarian can’t understand what they want.
 When it’s the hen’s turn she goes in and says, “Book!
 Book!
 Book!” and gets three books!
 The animals happily take the books back to the farm where they all entertained.
 Except the bullfrog who says, “Already…Read it!
 Read it!”

-9. Lola at the Library by Anna McQuinn is a sweet book for preschoolers about a little girl and her mother going to the library.
+9. Lola at the Library by Anna McQuinn is a sweet book-loving book for preschoolers about a little girl and her mother going to the library.
 She has her own library card and gets to choose any book she wants!

 10. Dog Loves Books by Louise Yates is about Dog who loves books so much that he opens his own bookstore.
 He’s a little disappointed when nobody comes to buy books.
 Luckily, he has lots of books to keep him occupied and before he knows it, he has a customer!